Bayes-SCF: A Bayesian filter to mitigate foreground leakage in the 21-cm power spectrum: Smooth Component Filtering (SCF)

+We note that the uncertainties from the different flagging patterns behave in a very similar way to what we described earlier in \Cref{fig:21cm_SCF_None_allflags_zoom} for EoR-only simulations without SCF.
+Here, the PERIODIC flagging increases the uncertainties at small $k_\parallel$, whereas RANDOM flagging increases the uncertainties at a larger $k_\parallel$.
+It is interesting to note that after Bayes-SCF, the uncertainties have decreased from the EoR-only simulations where SCF is not applied.
+We interpret this reduction in sample variance as being due to the fact that Bayes-SCF reduces the power at small $k_\parallel$, which results in reduced leakage of power from small to large $k_\parallel$.
+However, note that these uncertainties are due to sample variance only; to quantify the total error in these estimates, it is necessary to evaluate the error covariance that includes the uncertainties in the estimated smooth components.

-To understand the physical origin of the residual bias observed in the Hann-SCF and the subsequent success of Bayes-SCF, we examine the performance of both filters in the frequency domain for individual realisations.
+To understand the physical origin of the residual bias observed in the Hann-SCF (\Cref{fig:FGMM_Hann_allflags}) and the subsequent success of Bayes-SCF, we examine the performance of both filters in the frequency domain for individual realizations.
 For this, we consider two independent realizations of the unsmooth foregrounds and the PERIODIC flagging scenario.
 The top panels of \Cref{fig:scf_comparison} show the total input signal, which consists of the bright, unsmooth foregrounds and the EoR signal.
 The smooth components derived from both the Hann- (blue dotted) and Bayes-SCF (orange dashed) appear to trace the large-scale trend of the foregrounds reasonably well.
-However, a closer inspection shows that Hann-SCF fails when the data has sharp features, e.g., at 140, 150 and 165~MHz at the left panel.
+However, a closer inspection shows that Hann-SCF fails when the data has sharp features, e.g., near 140, 150 and 165~MHz in the left panel, and near 145 and 155~MHz in the right panel.
 This is clearly seen in the bottom panels, which show the filtered components.
-Here, the reference 21-cm line (green solid) in the bottom panel is obtained by applying Bayes-SCF on EoR-signal-only data.
+Here, the red solid and green dashed lines show the unfiltered and Bayes-SCF filtered EoR-signal-only data, respectively.
+Both of these lines nearly overlap, indicating that there is hardly any signal loss when Bayes-SCF is applied to EoR-signal-only data.
 This reference line is similar for the Hann-SCF, and it is not shown here.
-We find that the residuals from the Hann-SCF (blue dotted) exhibit significant systematic foregrounds and are scaled down by a factor of 300 for clarity.
-On the other hand, the residuals from Bayes-SCF (orange dashed) accurately recover the small-scale features of the 21-cm signal across the full band.
-It is therefore clear that the Bayes-SCF is better than the Hann-SCF at extracting the EoR 21-cm signal in the presence of unsmooth foregrounds.
+Once applied to the unsmooth foreground dominated data, we find that the residuals from the Hann-SCF (blue dotted) exhibit significant systematic foregrounds and are scaled down by a factor of 300 for clarity.
+On the other hand, the residuals from Bayes-SCF (orange dashed) accurately recover the small-scale features of the 21-cm signal across the full band, with signal loss mostly appearing at large scales.
+It is therefore clear that Bayes-SCF is better than the Hann-SCF at extracting the EoR 21-cm signal in the presence of unsmooth foregrounds.
 Note that a similar comparison in the delay space is presented in Appendix~\ref{app:scfindelay}.